fluentlabs-xyz/tech-book/src/introduction/vision.md

 Fluent execution layer.

 Given that rWasm serves as the IR language for Fluent, it has the potential to represent not only Wasm or EVM but also other VMs and EEs.
-This is facilitated by providing dedicated AOT compilers for these platforms or in some cases utilizing emulation software.
+This is facilitated by providing dedicated compilation or emulation software for these platforms or in some cases utilizing emulation software.

 rWasm is a derivative of the Wasm assembly language that keeps 100% backward compatibility with original Wasm standards.
 Leveraging the extensive adoption and support of Wasm, rWasm enables blockchain developers to effortlessly create new